Aaron T. Olejniczak

 Aaron T. Olejniczak is a registered patent attorney and partner at Andrus Intellectual Property Law.

-Aaron handles a wide variety of intellectual property disputes, concentrating on patent and trademark litigation at both the district and appellate court levels, post-grant patent challenges such as inter partes review and ex parte reexamination before the U.S. Patent Trial and Appeal Board (PTAB), and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
+Aaron handles a wide variety of intellectual property disputes, concentrating on patent, trademark, and copyright litigation at both the district and appellate court levels, post-grant patent challenges such as inter partes review and ex parte reexamination before the U.S. Patent Trial and Appeal Board (PTAB), and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
 Aaron is also experienced in alternative dispute resolution, including mediation and arbitration.
 Moreover, Aaron maintains an active portfolio management practice, routinely advising client on protecting their intellectual property rights.

-Highlights of his recent litigation work include serving as lead counsel for a Milwaukee-based manufacturer in a two patent jury trials in the Western District of Wisconsin and successfully arguing the corresponding appellate cases before the U.S. Court of Appeals for the Federal Circuit, and as lead counsel in several inter partes review proceedings, and the Andrus litigation team has been successful in securing injunctions, damages judgments of seven and eight figures, institution of inter partes reviews, and in maintaining the valid claims for patent owners after review was instituted.
-Aaron has also served as co-lead counsel for a Chicago-based consumer products company in a patent jury trial in the Western District of Wisconsin, winning a seven figure damages judgment; served as co-lead counsel for a Green Bay-based manufacturer in a patent litigation case where the team obtained a preliminary injunction against the opposing party; and served as lead counsel in a trademark infringement case in the Eastern District of Wisconsin, Green Bay Division, in which the team obtained a favorable summary judgment on the issues of liability and damages, and was successful in enforcing the injunction after judgment.
+Aaron has significant litigation experience, including serving as lead counsel in patent jury trials, arguing appellate cases before the U.S. Court of Appeals for the Federal Circuit, and as lead counsel in inter partes review proceedings.
+The Andrus litigation team has been successful in securing injunctions, damages judgments of seven and eight figures, institution of inter partes reviews, and in maintaining the valid claims for patent owners after reviews are instituted.
+Aaron has also served as lead counsel in patent and trademark litigation cases where the team obtained preliminary injunctions against the opposing party.
 Aaron has served clients in many other patent, trademark and copyright infringement suits both in Wisconsin and throughout the United States.

 In addition to his litigation practice, Aaron serves clients in U.S. and international patent prosecution and counsels clients on all patent, trademark and copyright concerns.
 Aaron provides infringement, novelty and right-to-use opinions in a wide variety of technology areas.

-In 2015, Aaron was ranked as a notable professional in Chambers USA for his "strength in patent infringement litigation proceedings" and he was selected for inclusion in Managing Intellectual Property's IP Stars list.
-Aaron was selected for inclusion in the 2013, 2014 and 2015 editions of the IAM Patent 1000 as a top patent litigation and transactions practitioner in Wisconsin and was selected for inclusion in Thomson Reuters' 2013, 2014 and 2015 Wisconsin Super Lawyers list, where in 2014 and 2015 he was named one of the top 50 lawyers in Wisconsin and in 2015 was named one of the top 25 attorneys in Milwaukee.
+From 2015 to the present, Aaron has been ranked as a notable professional in Chambers USA for his "strength in patent infringement litigation proceedings" and he has continually been selected for inclusion in Managing Intellectual Property's IP Stars list.
+Aaron has also been selected for inclusion in the IAM Patent 1000 as a top patent litigation and transactions practitioner in Wisconsin since 2013, and has been selected for inclusion in Thomson Reuters' Wisconsin Super Lawyers list since 2013, including consistently being named one of the top 50 lawyers in Wisconsin and one of the top 25 attorneys in Milwaukee.
 In addition, Aaron was selected for inclusion in The Best Lawyers in America© 2014 and was included in the Super Lawyers - Rising Stars Editions from 2008 through 2012.

 Aaron received a bachelor of science degree in pre-professional studies in science and business, focusing on biology and accounting, from the University of Notre Dame in 1998.
 He received his juris doctor degree from the University of Wisconsin Law School in 2002, where he was a member of the Patent Moot Court Team and the President of the Intellectual Property Student Organization.

 - BRUNSWICK CORPORATION AND SEA RAY BOATS, INC. v.
 Cobalt Boats, LLC, IPR2015-01060 (PTAB).
-Serving as lead counsel for Brunswick in this inter partes review case before the Patent Trial and Appeal Board.
+Served as lead counsel for Brunswick in this inter partes review case before the Patent Trial and Appeal Board.

 - A.C.
 Dispensing Equipment Inc. v.
 PRINCE CASTLE, LLC, No. IPR2014-00511 (PTAB), Appellate Case No. 16-1175 (Fed.
 Cir.).
 Served as lead counsel for Prince Castle in this inter partes review case before the Patent Trial and Appeal Board, in which A.C.
 Dispensing challenged several claims of Prince Castle’s U.S. Patent No. 8,534,497 regarding a beverage dispensing method and apparatus.
 The Board found all of the challenged claims of Prince Castle’s patent to be “not unpatentable.”
 A.C.
 Dispensing filed a Notice of Appeal regarding this Decision, but subsequently decided not to pursue the appeal.